-3 4 examples of competency in Integration of Inter-professional Collaboration in Nursing Education; (2) Exemplars do not show growth in Integration of Inter- professional Collaboration in Nursing Education (0) 3 examples of competency in Integration of Inter-professional Collaboration in Nursing Education (1) < 3 examples of competency in Integration of Inter-professional Collaboration in Nursing Education (1) VIII.
-Effective Educational Leadership Function as a change agent and leader in the academic classroom and clinical education settings. □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in effective educational leadership (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in effective educational leadership (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in effective educational leadership are provided (2) Narrative summary vague, unclear; does not show evidence of growth in knowledge of effective educational leadership (1) Narrative lacking self- assessment of strengths and in effective educational leadership (0) Exemplars do not show growth in knowledge of effective educational leadership (0) 3 examples of competency in knowledge of effective educational leadership (1) < 3 examples of competency in knowledge of effective educational leadership (0) Fulfillment of the King University Mission & Core Values: King's mission is to build meaningful lives of achievement and cultural transformation in Christ.
-King's Core Values are Christian faith, scholarship, service, and career School of Nursing Professional Pillars are integrity, commitment, service, accountability, civility, compassion Completion of Service-Learning Project Narrative describes the importance of the integration of the values of the Christian community and how they will lead to a life of achievement and cultural transformation in Christ (2) Describe how you incorporate the SON Professional Pillars into your chosen MSN role.
-(2) Completes Service-Learning project (2) Describes how the project supported the community, enriched learning for the student and provided insight into the core value of service (2) Narrative summary does not describe the importance of the core values or how they will lead to a life of achievement and cultural transformation in Christ (0) No description of how SON Professional Pillars are incorporated into chosen MSN role.
-(0) No Service-Learning Project completed (0) Service-Learning Project completed but summary omitted (1) Project narrative lacking explanation of how project supported the community, enriched student learning or provided insight into value of service (0) Appearance/Organization: 1.
+□ 3 4 examples of competency in Integration of Inter-professional Collaboration in Nursing Education; (2) □ Exemplars do not show growth in Integration of Interprofessional Collaboration in Nursing Education (0) □ 3 examples of competency in Integration of Inter-professional Collaboration in Nursing Education (1) □ < 3 examples of competency in Integration of Inter-professional Collaboration in Nursing Education (0) VIII.
+Effective Educational Leadership Function as a change agent and leader in the academic classroom and clinical education settings. □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in effective educational leadership (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in effective educational leadership (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in effective educational leadership are provided (2) □ Narrative summary vague, unclear; does not show evidence of growth in knowledge of effective educational leadership (1) □ Narrative lacking self- assessment of strengths and in effective educational leadership (0) □ Exemplars do not show growth in knowledge of effective educational leadership (0) □ 3 examples of competency in knowledge of effective educational leadership (1) □ < 3 examples of competency in knowledge of effective educational leadership (0) Fulfillment of the King University Mission & Core Values: King's mission is to build meaningful lives of achievement and cultural transformation in Christ.
+King's Core Values are Christian faith, scholarship, service, and career School of Nursing Professional Pillars are integrity, commitment, service, accountability, civility, compassion Completion of Service-Learning Project □ Narrative describes the importance of the integration of the values of the Christian community and how they will lead to a life of achievement and cultural transformation in Christ (2) □ Describe how you incorporate the SON Professional Pillars into your chosen MSN role.
+(2) □ Completes Service-Learning project and provides summary of project (2) □ Describes how the project supported the community, enriched learning for the student and provided insight into the core value of service (2) □ Narrative summary does not describe the importance of the core values or how they will lead to a life of achievement and cultural transformation in Christ (0) □ No description of how SON Professional Pillars are incorporated into chosen MSN role.
+(0) □ No Service-Learning Project completed (0) □ Service-Learning Project completed but summary omitted (1) □ Project narrative lacking explanation of how project supported the community, enriched student learning or provided insight into value of service (0) Appearance/Organization: 1.
 Home Page with links to content areas 2.
-Professional Links to all content areas (1) Very well organized (1) Professional (1) Missing links or nonfunctioning (0) Unorganized, disjointed (0)
+Professional □ Links to all content areas (1) □ Very well organized (1) □ Professional (1) ☐ Missing links or nonfunctioning (0) ☐ Unorganized, disjointed (0)

-Organized Ease of Navigation Neat Easy to navigate (1) Neat (1) Unprofessional (0) Hard to navigate, chaotic (0) Messy, sloppy, cluttered (0) Mecha anics: Punctuation, capitalization, spelling, sentence structure, and word usage.
-APA format - margins, titles, references Less than 3 grammatical and/or APA errors.
-(5 pts) 3-4 grammatical and/or APA errors (2.5) > 4 grammatical and/or APA errors (0) • TOTAL POINTS /100
+3. Organized4.
+Ease of Navigation5.
+Neat ☐ Easy to navigate (1) ☐ Neat (1) ☐ Unprofessional (0) ☐ Hard to navigate, chaotic (0) ☐ Messy, sloppy, cluttered (0)

+Mechanics: Punctuation, capitalization, spelling, sentence structure, and word usage.
+APA format - margins, titles, references ☐ Less than 3 grammatical and/or APA errors.
+(5 pts) □ 3-4 grammatical and/or APA errors (2.5) □ > 4 grammatical and/or APA errors (0)

+TOTAL POINTS /100

-$\Box Pass \ge 80 \qquad \Box Fail < 80$ Comments:
+$□$ Pass ≥ 80 $□$ Fail < 80 Comments:

-Faculty Signature
+Faculty Signature Date